48

 1. Validate parity against the Gateway address without touching DNS:

-GW=$(kubectl -n store get gateway shop-gateway -o jsonpath='{.status.addresses[0].value}')
+GW=$(kubectl -n boutique get gateway shop-gateway -o jsonpath='{.status.addresses[0].value}')

-curl -k --resolve shop.example.com:443:$GW https://shop.example.com/cart
+curl -k --resolve shop.boutique.example.com:443:$GW https://shop.boutique.example.com/cart

-curl -k --resolve shop.example.com:443:$GW https://shop.example.com/checkout
+curl -k --resolve shop.boutique.example.com:443:$GW https://shop.boutique.example.com/checkout

-# expected: same responses the Ingress serves today
+# expected: same responses ingress-nginx serves today

 1. Cut over DNS to the Gateway, monitor, then decommission the Ingress: